ComicVertigo80/about/README.md

 writer, podcast host, and founder of VertigoVentures LLC, a heart-led initiative devoted to community connection, creative storytelling, and accessible tech.

-She’s the mind behind the upcoming The Creative Question podcast, the curator of the Curiously, Yours newsletter, and the architect of Tiny Moments— a queer community project mapping moments of meaning across Western Massachusetts.
+She’s the mind behind the upcoming Creative Question podcast, the curator of the Curiously, Yours newsletter, and the architect of Tiny Moments— a queer community project mapping moments of meaning across Western Massachusetts.